tasket/wyng-backup/README.md

 Resizing is automatic if the path is a logical volume or regular file.
 For any `--save-to` target, Wyng will try to discard old data before saving.

-The `--from` option may be used to retreive from any archive that is not currently configured in the users' current system, permitting restore operations in an emergency.
+_Emergency and Recovery situations:_ The `--from` option may be used to retreive from any Wyng archive that is not currently configured in the current system.
 It is specified just like the `--dest` option of `arch-init`:

 ```